drghirlanda/alex/Docs/AlexManual.md

 # Responses and classical vs. instrumental trials {#responses}

-If we wish to record only one kind of response, e.g., space bar presses, the Response key can be specified in the `Parameters.csv` file.
+The default Response key for all stimuli can be specified in `Parameters.csv`.
 We can also, however, specify different responses for different stimuli by adding a Response column to the `Phases.csv` file.
 For example, to specify that the left arrow key is the correct response for stimulus Red, but the right arrow is correct for White, you would write as in Table \ref{per-stimulus-responses}.

 Phase Stimulus Trials Reward US     Response
 ----- -------- ------ ------ --     --------